shahrozeabbas/neutrophil-temporal-analysis/README.md

 ## 🙏 Acknowledgments

 - DRVI developers for the methodology and software
-- Original data authors from the FLEX time-course study
+- Original data authors from the 10X Flex time-course study
 - Scanpy and scvi-tools communities

 ## 📧 Contact